 - Immersion Blender: for blending the cooked sauce into a smooth, creamy finish.
 If you don’t have an immersion blender, you have two choices: (1) keep the sauce on the chunkier side (I’ve done this, and while the flavor is still outstanding, my kids don’t like the consistency) or (2) transfer the sauce to a blender and puree in batches.

-How to Make Weeknight Tomato Cream Sauce
+How to Make Tomato Cream Sauce for Pasta

 - Use fire-roasted tomatoes for superior depth and flavor.